dominik-stammbach/dominik-stammbach.github.io/README.md

 ### Ongoing Projects

+- [Accelerating Climate Change Action through Machine Learning](https://appliedmldays.org/): Organizing a track in the Conference program at AMLD EPFL on March 25 and 26, 2024
-- [ClimateNLP 2024](https://nlp4climate.github.io/): Workshop collocated with ACL 2024 on Natural Language Processing meets Climate Change
+- [ClimateNLP 2024](https://nlp4climate.github.io/): Organizing a Workshop collocated with ACL 2024 on Natural Language Processing meets Climate Change

 ### Contact